HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

-Color contrast becomes more [important as we age](https://www.nia.nih.gov/health/vision-and-vision-loss/aging-and-your-eyes).
-It is also something which regularly is an issue for [temporary and situational disabilities](https://inclusive.microsoft.design/), such as when people don't have their reading glasses or need to read content outside.
+Color contrast becomes more <a hreflang="en" href="https://www.nia.nih.gov/health/vision-and-vision-loss/aging-and-your-eyes">important as we age</a>.
+It is also something which regularly is an issue for <a hreflang="en" href="https://inclusive.microsoft.design/">temporary and situational disabilities</a>, such as when people don't have their reading glasses or need to read content outside.
 Achieving appropriate contrast is becoming more challenging as browsers and operating systems have implemented support for light, dark, and high-contrast modes.
 These are well supported by browsers and operating systems, but not yet well supported by most websites.
 There is a growing demand for sites to follow a user's set preference, and multiple types of disabilities can benefit from giving users this control.
 See the User preferences section below for more information.

 ### Zooming and scaling

 More than ever, users are engaging with websites with a variety of technologies from super-wide curved screens to mobile phones and even watches.
-Disabling scaling takes away user agency to define what works best for them.
-[WCAG requires](https://www.w3.org/WAI/WCAG22/Understanding/resize-text) that text in a website must be resizable up to at least 200% without any loss in content or functionality.
+Disabling scaling takes away user agency to define what works best for them. <a hreflang="en" href="https://www.w3.org/WAI/WCAG22/Understanding/resize-text">WCAG requires</a> that text in a website must be resizable up to at least 200% without any loss in content or functionality.

-We're revisiting [Adrian Roselli's post](https://adrianroselli.com/2015/10/dont-disable-zoom.html), which we previously highlighted in 2022, to emphasize the importance of not disabling zoom functionality, as many still don't fully understand the reasons behind it.
+We're revisiting <a hreflang="en" href="https://adrianroselli.com/2015/10/dont-disable-zoom.html">Adrian Roselli's post</a>, which we previously highlighted in 2022, to emphasize the importance of not disabling zoom functionality, as many still don't fully understand the reasons behind it.

 {{ figure_markup(
   image="pages-zooming-scaling-disabled.png",